Clinical Practicum Placements

 Mood Disorders

-The Mood Disorders Program (MDP) offers opportunities for practicum students to gain exposure and experience in both clinical assessment and therapy in an outpatient adult mental health setting.
-The MDP employs a multidisciplinary team of psychologists, psychiatrists, nurses, social workers, vocational rehabilitation therapists, recreational therapists, and occupational therapists who assess and treat individuals with unipolar depression, bipolar disorders, and related conditions.
+The Mood Disorders Treatment and Research Clinic (MTRC) offers opportunities for practicum students to gain exposure and experience in both clinical assessment and therapy in an outpatient adult mental health setting.
+The MTRC includes a multidisciplinary team of psychologists, psychiatrists, nurses, social workers, vocational rehabilitation therapists, recreational therapists, art therapists, and occupational therapists who assess and treat individuals with depression, bipolar disorders, and related conditions.
 Learners have an opportunity to gain experience with structured diagnostic interviewing for DSM-5 disorders, delivering individual and group therapy, report writing, and consultation with clinicians.
 There may also be opportunities to administer comprehensive psychological assessments including personality assessments and cognitive testing, depending on case availability as well as the goals and interests of the learner.
-The primary treatment orientation on this rotation is cognitive behavioural, based on empirically validated protocols for the full spectrum of depressive and bipolar disorders and co-morbid conditions.
+The primary treatment orientation on this rotation is cognitive behavioural for patients presenting with depressive and bipolar disorders and co-morbid conditions.
 Learners may also have the opportunity to be involved in delivering other forms of therapy (e.g., acceptance and commitment therapy [ACT], behavioural activation, brief emotion regulation skills).
+Practicum opportunities are possible during the summer and the academic year, though the number of spots differs each year.

-There are also opportunities to be involved in quality improvement and program evaluation projects.
+There are ample opportunities to be involved in quality improvement and program evaluation projects if this is an area of interest.

 Training experiences may include:

-• Opportunities to provide individual cognitive behavioral treatment to patients suffering from a range of mood disorders.
+- Opportunities to provide individual cognitive behavioral treatment to patients with mood disorders.

-• Weekly individual supervision meetings (at least one hour) during which individual treatment cases, assessment cases, and professional development are discussed.
+- Weekly individual supervision meetings (at least one hour) with a psychologist during which individual treatment cases, assessment cases, and professional development are discussed.

 Training experiences will be aligned with the developmental stage, strengths, and goals of the student.
 Applications are accepted for placements in both summer and academic terms/semesters.